vhsballads/nix/README.md

 Alternatively, you can totally use `nix` and `home-manager` on your existing distro (or even on Darwin).
 [Install nix](https://nixos.org/download.html#nix) and follow along (just ignore the `nixos-*` commands).

-## What template to chose?

-If this is your first trying flakes, or you're attempting to migrate your (simple) config to it; you should use the minimal version.

-If you're here looking for inspiration/tips/good practices (and you already use flakes), or you're migrating a config that already has overlays and custom packages; try the standard version.

-## I like your funny words, magic man

-Not sure what this all means?

 Take a look at [the learn hub on the NixOS website](https://nixos.org/learn.html) (scroll down to guides, the manuals, and